By Design and by Disaster Conference 2026

 Principle of the Zapatista movement

-It is time to ask pressing questions and to collaborate on answers: How to respond to the turn to the far-right and other authoritarian tendencies?
-What to do in the light of probable collapse scenarios and ongoing conflicts,crises and catastrophes, ?
+t is time to ask pressing questions and to collaborate on answers: How to respond to the turn to the far-right and other authoritarian tendencies?
+What to do in the light of probable collapse scenarios and ongoing conflicts, crises and catastrophes?
 What counters the disempowering feelings of delusion and political depression?
 How to co-create collective empowerment, mutual care and nourish movements?
 How to prepare (for) social tipping points and be prepared (for) opening windows of opportunities?
 How to create trans-local and global solidarity in movements (joint struggles) and in re/production (along supply chains)?
-Who are “our” partners and allies?
-How to strengthen what and who is already there, build upon and gain overarching traction?
+Who are our partners and allies?
+How to build upon and interconnect what and who is already there, to gain overarching traction?
 Why has our practice been defined the way it has, and how must we change it?
 What is our history, and what should be our future?
 What have we relied on that we no longer can?
-What can and needs to be done now? …

 With these and other traversal questions, we propose three tracks plus one for open space and free time.